Jadebook-Journal/jadebook-oss/README.md

 ## Local Development

 If you plan on extending the app, we recommend using Supabase locally on a docker instance (initializing Supabase from the root will run the migrations as well).
-You can learn more through the help center.
+You'll have to add the environment variables for Supabase, and then you can do pretty much anything you want.

 ## Thanks and Attributions